shmibs/dotfiles/README.md

 [.config/init/](.config/init) contains [vars](.config/init/vars), a file
-defining shared variables for the desktop which are sourced and used elsewhere, and a series of "gen-*.sh" files, which create configuration files in /tmp/ so programs not configurable via shell scripting will automatically match the current settings as well. i stick symlinks to the /tmp/ version where they would normally be.
+defining shared variables for the desktop which are sourced and used elsewhere, and a series of "gen/*.sh" files, which create configuration files in /tmp/ so programs not configurable via shell scripting will automatically match the current settings as well. i stick symlinks to the /tmp/ version where they would normally be. also included are folders "funcs" and "funcreqs", which, respectively, contain executable scripts and their prerequisite commands and arbitrary check commands. the latter prerequisites are tested from .zprofile at login and, if passed, the functions are symlinked into /tmp/funcs, which is included in $PATH. thus, this system allows for configs which automatically adapt to the host environment, enabling only what functionality is compatible.

 ##Current Utilities